massgravel/massgrave.dev/kms38.md

 ## Manual Activation

-This is for those who wants to perform manual activation.
-If you want a tool to do this for you then check [here](index.html).
+This is for those who want to perform manual activation.
+If you want a tool to do this for you, then check [here](index.html).

-We can divide the manual activation process into two parts.
+We can perform the manual activation process in 2 ways.

 ### 1- From Ready-Made Ticket

--   Open Windows Powershell as administrator, and enter the following listed commands in the sequence in which they are given.
+-   Open Windows PowerShell as administrator, and enter the following commands in the sequence in which they are given.

--   Enter the Key, (Replace `<key>` with the key from the above list) with the following command
+-   Enter the key (Replace `<key>` with the key from the above list) with the following command:

 `slmgr /ipk <key>`

--   Download Universal ticket from [here](https://www.box.com/index.php?rm=box_download_shared_file&shared_name=p9zvmu4tnogv4nkn01kpyvkndfzhhiv4&file_id=f_1171245497490) and extract the downloaded file.
+-   Download the Universal ticket from [here](https://www.box.com/index.php?rm=box_download_shared_file&shared_name=p9zvmu4tnogv4nkn01kpyvkndfzhhiv4&file_id=f_1171245497490) and extract the downloaded file.

 -   Find a file named `KMS.xml` in the extracted folder.

--   Copy that ticket file and paste it in the below folder
+-   Copy that ticket file and paste it in the following folder:

     `C:\ProgramData\Microsoft\Windows\ClipSVC\GenuineTicket`

--   Now run below command in Powershell to apply the ticket
+-   Now run the below command in PowerShell to apply the ticket:

 `clipup -v -o`

--   Check Activation Status with the following command
+-   Check the Activation Status with the following command:

 `slmgr /xpr`